 Measurement with an eye toward privacy is another area where agencies play a key role.

 Even with a solid foundation of consented, first-party data, the phaseout of third-party cookies may lead to a reduction in observable data.
 Agencies and marketers alike are very concerned about this.
 In fact, 85% of digital media professionals say cookie loss and accurate measurement are two of their top challenges.

-Agencies can help solve for gaps in the customer journey in a privacy-safe way by applying conversion modelling, underpinned by user-provided, first-party data.
-More accurate measurement in turn fuels more relevant ads, stronger optimisation strategies, and improved campaign performance.
+Agencies can help solve for gaps in the customer journey in a privacy-safe way by applying conversion modeling, underpinned by user-provided, first-party data.
+More accurate measurement in turn fuels more relevant ads, stronger optimization strategies, and improved campaign performance.